mltbnz/A-Tribe-Called-Xcode/README.md

-# A Tribe Called Xcode Theme
+# Xcode Theme - A Tribe Called Xcode

 This theme is inspired by the cover art of A Tribe Called Quest.